 Laura’s debut essay collection, For Single Mothers Working as Train Conductors, is forthcoming from the University of Iowa Press in June 2018.
-(Preorder at Amazon, Barnes & Noble, or University of Iowa Press.)
+Now available for preorder from: Your local independent bookstore; University of Iowa Press; Book Culture, Indiebound; Powell’s City of Books; Barnes & Noble; [and Amazon].
 She is currently seeking representation for her second book, entitled Super-Pricey Royal Blue French Lace Bra.

 Laura’s writing has been honored with the 2017 Notting Hill Essay Prize,